industrial-edge/Performance-Analytics/docs/Installation.md

 Add the needed tags.
 This can be done by browsing or adding them manually:

 The "active" variables of the individual steps are those that are in DB_HMI and named with "DB_HMI"."ARG1_Seq1_S1" to "DB_HMI"."ARG1_Seq1_S19".
 This variables indicates if the respective step is active right now.
-Also add the String Variable for the Product "DB_Process_Var"."Car_Type_inProduction_Text".
+Also add the String variable for the product "DB_Process_Var"."Car_Type_inProduction_Text".

 ![S7 PLC1 Data](graphics/S7_Connector_PLC1_Data.png)